timswims/ESK/README.md

 To verify the status of the uploads, follow these steps:

-1. Log on to Oracle Management Cloud.
+1. Log on to Oracle Management Cloud (if you have logged out).
 2. Navigate to Log Analytics.
     1. From the Welcome to Oracle Management Cloud page, click the **navigation icon** ![alt text][hamburger] on the top-left corner to view the Management Cloud navigation pane if it is not already there.
 Select **Log Analytics**.
 3. Navigate to the **Log Admin** page and view status of the uploads.